zuozhenggh/learning-library/content-management-library/apex-integration/setup-ocm/setup-ocm.md

 ## Summary

 This completes this lab.
-At this point, you know how to create a new Oracle Content Management instance and create an IAM app.You may now **proceed to the next lab**.
+At this point, you know how to create a new Oracle Content Management instance and create an IAM app.
+You may now **proceed to the next lab**.

 ## Learn